 Early Warning Methodologies

 For those in harm’s way to prepare for an event obtaining timely and relevant information about the impending hazards is necessary.
-One can follow the guidance of the Coastal Inundation Forecasting Demonstration Project (CIFDP).
-CIFDP guidance facilitates development and implementation of warning services for TCs, with the goal to operate and maintain a reliable forecasting system that informs national decision-making by:
+One can follow the guidance of the Coastal Inundation Forecasting Initiative (CIFI)).
+CIFI guidance facilitates development and implementation of warning services for TCs, with the goal to operate and maintain a reliable forecasting system that informs national decision-making by:

 Identifying national and regional requirements, particularly user needs;